 Transition to school resources for educators

-Transition to school is not a ‘one-off event’ – it spans from when children start to get ready for school until they have fully adjusted to school.
-The evidence consistently suggests that a successful transition to school acts as a significant lever for improving children’s educational and social outcomes.
+Transition to school spans from when children start to get ready for school until they have fully settled into school.
+The evidence consistently suggests that a successful transition to school acts as a significant lever for improving children’s educational, social and emotional outcomes.

 Transition to school resources

-To help early childhood professionals engage children in effective and meaningful preparation for school we've developed a practical resources pack which includes:
+To support early childhood professionals engage children in effective and meaningful preparation for school we've developed a practical resources pack which includes: